johannesstroebele91/mongodb-library/3_operations/crud-operations/3_update.md

   - the new object completely replaces the existing object
   - PS DEPRECATED with newer mongosh versions

-# "data" operators
+# Update data using operators

+## Update primitive data using update operators

-These operators improve the capabilities to update documents and
+These operators enables to update fields:

 - can be **combined**
 - e.g. `db.users.updateOne({name: "Manuel"}, {$inc: {age: 1}, $set: {name: "Peter}})`